Getting a Visa on Arrival in Shenzhen

 For those who need a visa to visit mainland China there are many options – applying in Hong Kong is a common one.
-If you plan in to visit Shenzhen only when you are in China, and are travelling from Hong Kong, it is also possible to get a visa on arrival at the land border there.
+If you plan in to visit Shenzhen only when you are in China, and are travelling from Hong Kong, it is also possible to get a visa on arrival at the land border there, valid for 5 days.

 The primary benefit of this is convenience.
 It is not cheaper than a normal visa.
 However, it can be processed immediately.
 So you cut out the waiting time typically needed for a China visa as well as the effort involved in going through the process in Hong Kong.

 This list changes often and without notice.
 We cannot guarantee it’s accuracy and there is no official list known.
 If you have experiences different than mentioned, please comment.
 More accurate list is at top of this post.